VirtualBrainLab/vbl-docs/source/ephys_link/development.md

 # Ephys Link

+(code-org)=

 ## Code Organization

-Ephys Link is split into 3 main components:
+Ephys Link is a modular application structured in 3 layers to enable future
+extensibility:

 1. The Server
 2. The Manipulator Platforms